vizcayal/bess_optimization/README.md

 # Battery Energy Storage System (BESS) Schedule Optimization

-## Schedule Optimizer that determines the hourly amount to charge and discharge
+## Schedule Optimizer that determines the hourly amount to charge and discharge amounts
 ## for a BESS in an electricity Market for maximizing profits.